derrumbe/Ruse/README.md

 Installation to device is left as an excercise for the reader.

+Future Note: On-device learning is now possible with TFLite.
+This still may not be practical as the iterations might take too long to be useful for normal users.

 ## Release History
 * 0.2 (in Progress):
    * Redesign of interface to make it more consumer friendly